Divorce Lawyers in Delhi – Expert Legal Assistance for Marriage & Divorce Cases

 Succession, according to which, a person can succeed to the property of the spouse under personal law, or under the Indian succession act.

-above may be enumerated as rights they have to be deduced from the reciprocal duty on the parties, the failure to fulfil which could be grounds for seeking divorce.
+Courtesy and decency including the right not to be harassed mentally or be subject to physical cruelty Legitimacy of issue Though the above may be enumerated as rights they have to be deduced from the reciprocal duty on the parties, the failure to fulfil which could be grounds for seeking divorce.

 DISSOLUTION OF MARRIAGE- The same laws according to which the marriage was solemnized govern dissolution of marriages, and the rights consequent to the dissolution.